adamawalters/restaurant-reservation-app/README.md

 ## Summary
 This is an application designed for restaurant staff to help staff members manage & update reservations and also keep track of which tables in the restaurant are free and occupied while customers are dining.

-The application is deployed [at this link](https://restaurant-reservation-app-8k8w.onrender.com). **Please note that it may take a minute for the server & database to boot, since they spin down with inactivity**.
+[**The application is deployed at this link**](https://restaurant-reservation-app-8k8w.onrender.com). **Please note that it may take a few minutes for the server & database to boot, since they spin down with inactivity.**.

 This is a full-stack application.
 The tech stack is ReactJS, HTML, and CSS for the frontend, Node & Express for the server, and PostgreSQL for the database.